 It also helps a patient learn more about the underlying factors that aggravated their tobacco addiction.

-Most withdrawal symptoms include intense cravings, headache, nausea, and dizziness.
+The most common tobacco addiction withdrawal symptoms include intense cravings, headache, nausea, and dizziness.
 Other after-effects of tobacco withdrawal include feelings of irritability, anxiety, and anger.
 Some people may feel frustrated or depressed.

 Difficulty sleeping and concentrating are also among the after-effects of tobacco addiction withdrawal.
 Other symptoms include tiredness, restlessness, boredom, increased appetite and weight gain, constipation or diarrhea, chest tightness, cough, sore throat, nasal drip, and dry mouth.